giuliocorradini/nstclock/fonts/README.md

 - radiospacebitmap.ttf by Daniel Zarodozny from www.iconian.com
 - Mario-Kart-DS.ttf

+Any dash in the filename is removed before conversion.

 Make sure you initiated `git submodule` and downloaded the ssd1306 library in the components directory.